pgEdge/pgedge-docker/README.md

-# pgEdge Docker
+# pgEdge Distributed Postgres Dockerfile

 This repository contains the Dockerfile used to build [pgedge/pgedge](https://hub.docker.com/repository/docker/pgedge/pgedge) on Docker Hub.

-See the example commands below for running pgEdge containers in Docker.
+See the example commands below for running pgEdge Distributed Postgres in Docker.
 You will need to provide a JSON configuration file that specifies the database nodes and users.